georgefkiaras/Angular-1.5-ASP.NET-Boilerplate/README.md

 * Base HREF is case SENSITIVE and needs to have start AND end trailing slashes: "/App/Boilerplate/".
 * There is an internal "help" controller for webAPI help pages which still use the traditional MVC view setup. ("/Help")
 * There are commented-out provisions for babel translation that are presently not being used.

+### Archived 11/27/2018 -- Forked to internal work repo for training and reference.